Oarcinae/FactorioScenarioMultiplayerSpawn/README.md

 # FactorioScenarioMultiplayerSpawn
 A custom scenario for allowing separate spawn locations in multiplayer.
 Designed for Co-op and PvE.

-Only supports 0.15.x at this time!
+0.16 is EXPERIMENTAL RIGHT NOW.
+It likely has bugs and it does NOT include RSO at this time.

 ## Instructions